turbulenz/turbulenz_engine/docs/source/turbulenz_services/turbulenzservices_api.rst

     Until this function is called the ``gameSession`` object is not valid and should not be used.

 ``errorCallbackFn`` :ref:`(Optional) <turbulenzservices_errorcallbackfn>`

+``options`` (Optional)
+    A JavaScript dictionary.
+    This can contain the following keys:

+    - ``closeExistingSessions`` (Optional) -
+      A JavaScript boolean.
+Defaults to false.
+      If the current user is playing the same game in another tab or on another device then their other games will not be able to make some API requests that read or change server state once ``sessionCreatedFn`` is called.
+      This can be useful to stop users accidentally overwriting save games (and losing progress) by playing the same game in more than one place.
+      Any other instances of the game can detect that their session has been closed by assigning a function to the :ref:`TurbulenzServices.onGameSessionClosed <turbulenzservices_ongamesessionclosed>` callback.

 The :ref:`GameSession <gamesession>` returned contains no information about the game session until ``sessionCreatedFn`` is called.